Manlio Fabio Beltrones: Career

 At the age of 39, he became governor of his native state.
-His term was distinguished by construction of public projects in the state, even though the nation was going through a period of austerity.
+His term was distinguished by the construction of public projects in the state, even though the nation was going through a period of austerity.
 Finances in the state were the first to be audited and certified by professional auditing firms.
 In Sonora, he is particularly remembered for presiding over the creation of a new charter at the Universidad de Sonora.
 He has been an advocate of what is called the "new architecture of the Mexican state", a system under which all parties—as well as the Mexican public—have a voice in day-to-day policy-making.
 Beltrones has stated repeatedly that there can be no "untouchable" topics in Mexico's political arena and that the country deserves and requires a political class that encourages competitive policies that permit the country to prosper.

 2012 presidential elections

 Since 2010, it was speculated nationwide that he was going to seek his party's nomination for the 2012 presidential election.
-In 2011 various polls showed Beltrones leading the field of presidential candidates for 2012 Mexican presidential elections.
+In 2011 various polls showed Beltrones leading the field of presidential candidates for the 2012 Mexican presidential election.
 However, on November 20, 2011, he announced that he was not doing so and this paved way for his fellow Institutional Revolutionary Party (PRI)'s president-elected Enrique Peña Nieto.
 Beltrones was widely expected to become the leader of PRI after its former president controversially stepped down in early December 2011.

+Later political career

+Beltrones Rivera won election as one of Sonora's senators in the 2024 Senate election, occupying the first place on the Fuerza y Corazón por México coalition's two-name formula.

 Controversy

-In 1994, incoming Mexican president Ernesto Zedillo requested that the United States provide his administration with the names of Mexican officials suspected of corruption who should not be considered for positions in the new administration.
+In 1994, incoming president Ernesto Zedillo requested that the United States provide his administration with the names of Mexican officials suspected of corruption who should not be considered for positions in the new administration.
 The United States indicated that Beltrones was suspected of using his power as governor of Sonora to protect drug lord Amado Carrillo Fuentes.
 Beltrones denied the allegations.

 In March 2021 it was revealed that Sylvana Beltrones Sánchez, daughter of Manlio Fabio Beltrones, had deposited USD $10.4 million in the Banca Privada d’Andorra (BPA) in Andorra when she was 26 years old.
 Now at 38 and a senator, Beltrones Sánchez explained that she and her mother had opened the account to deposit the USD $2.8 million from the sale of apartments in Miami, although she did not explain where the other nearly $8 million came from.
-In 2015 Andorran judge Canòlich Mingorance secretly investigated the senator, her mother and her father for alleged money laundering.
+In 2015 Andorran judge Canòlich Mingorance secretly investigated the senator, her mother, and her father for alleged money laundering.
 The investigation ended on October 18, 2018 at the request of the PGR.